ameliachu/reddit-investing-text-analysis/README.md

 # reddit-investing-text-analysis
  A look at the WSB subreddit (and perhaps others) with topic modeling.
-A Text as Data (NYU CDS) final project.
+A Text as Data (NYU CDS) final project from Spring 2021.

 #### APIs Used